AsturaPhoenix/xng/README.md

 The class of problem where this architecture is expected to excel over matrix methods is open domain online error correction, e.g. defining a new term or phrase in an NLU task, or interactive disambiguation during end-user programming.

-## Mechanics

-To keep computation feasible while not constraining network fanout, binary rather than continuous activation is used.
-This mimics biological systems but diverges from state-of-the-art artificial systems.
-While this means that the resulting model is not differentiable and gradient descent does not apply, this allows most paths of evaluation to drop out in any given computation.
-Meanwhile the probability distributions are shifted to synapse activation profiles (effectively stochastic parameters) so that repeated sampling and reinforcement should still enable training.
-Furthermore this allows for cyclic network topologies that would not preserve Bayesian semantics.

-The current prototype capitalizes on the programmability of this architecture and hybridizes with scripting characteristics such as dictionary storage, stack frames, and calling convention.
-It is unclear whether the resulting reduction in generality/inferential power is significant, but at the very least this should serve as a platform capable of implementing a fully extensible, potentially ambiguous programming language.

-## More details

 Further documentation is in the [doc](doc) directory.

 ## Developing